 Today’s visitors can observe cross sections of ancient coral on the eight-foot-high quarry walls and learn about the quarry’s history and operation.
 The park preserves samples of quarry machinery.

-Five short, self-guiding trails offer visitors a chance to enjoy the island’s natural attributes.
+Five short, self-guiding trails allow visitors to enjoy the island’s natural attributes.
 The park has picnic tables.
 There are educational exhibits about the history of this site at the Visitor Center, which is open Friday through Sunday, 9:00 a.m. to 5:00 p.m.
 The Visitor Center is located at mile marker 85.5 on Windley Key near Islamorada.

 Long Key State Park – Layton